 Podcasting has been called the Netflix of Radio, allowing listeners to consume audio content on demand.
 Brands can think of podcasting as marketing and communication channel where you have an opportunity to speak directly to your targeted audience and deliver something of value they’ll enjoy, connect with, and want to share.

 There is a lack of noise with podcasting, as it is just you and the listener.
 This allows your message and the relationship you build with your audience to grow much stronger.

-Best of all 57 million American’s are listening to podcasts every month, an increase of 25% year over year, so the growth potential is huge.
+Best of all 100+ million people in the US are listening to podcasts every month, an increase of 25% year over year, so the growth potential is huge.